ARMmbed/mbed-os-5-docs/docs/reference/api/storage/LittleFileSystem.md

 - **Wear leveling** - Because the most common form of embedded storage is erodible flash memories, the file system provides a form of dynamic wear leveling for systems that cannot fit a full flash translation layer.

-For additional information, please see the <a href="/docs/v5.7/reference/storage.html#declaring-a-file-system" target="_blank">storage overview page</a>.
+For additional information, please see the [storage overview page](/docs/v5.7/reference/storage.html#declaring-a-file-system).

 ### Use cases